 - Clinics, and

-People injured by medical malpractice in California can recover compensatory damages that include, but are not limited to:
+If you are injured by medical malpractice in California, you can recover compensatory damages that include, but are not limited to:

 - Physical and occupational therapy,